annarobinette/Portfolio/projects/SewingPatternMarketDatabase/database/README.md

 The output data is saved [here](./output_data/storedprocedure_analyzecustomers.csv).
 The randomness of the data strikes again!
 The database has customers across 221 countries, which shows a truly global reach.
 However, this unusually high number of countries might need data validation (as there are only about 195 countries globally...)

-From this data, I could improve Runing Stitch as a business by focussing on markets with high average order values for immediate growth and investigate successful markets to replicate their success elsewhere.
+From this data, I could improve Running Stitch as a business by focussing on markets with high average order values for immediate growth and investigate successful markets to replicate their success elsewhere.
 Apart from using actual data, if it were a real business I could consider combining smaller markets into regional groups.

 In terms of the data, this is all generated rather than real, but pretending for the moment, I would im prove the data quality by validating country codes/names and standardizing country names in the database.

 ### Group By & Having Query
-This analysis Identifies publishers with premium pricing strategies and helps understand market positioning.
-It supports my partnership decisions with publishers and helps identify high-value business relationships
+This analysis identifies publishers with premium pricing strategies and helps understand market positioning.
+It supports my partnership decisions with publishers and helps identify high-value business relationships.

 ```sql
 -- This query finds publishers with high-value patterns (avg price > overall avg)